Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

     Process identification number.
 The ID number is automatically assigned by the system.

   - *Owning Module*
-    Module where the process is integrated.
+    Module that has created the workflow.

-  [comment]: <> (Oli: gibt es hier auch eine andere Möglichkeit als ActindoWorkFlow?)
+    > [Info] When a workflow is manually created in the *Workflow* module, the text "ActindoWorkFlow" is displayed.
+A workflow can also be created automatically by a different module.
+In this case, the name of the corresponding module is displayed.

   - *Created by*
     Name and user name of the user who initiated the process.

   - *Modified by*
-    Name and user name of the user who who modified the process.
+    Name and user name of the user who modified the process.